khulnasoft/integrations-core/go-metro/README.md

 The TCP RTT check reports on roundtrip times between the host the Agent is running on and any host it is communicating with.
 This check is passive and only reports RTT times for packets being sent and received from outside the check.
 The check itself does not send any packets.

-This check is only shipped in the 64-bit DEB and RPM Datadog Agent v5 packages.
-The check is _not_ available with Datadog Agent v6.
+This check is only shipped in the 64-bit DEB and RPM Khulnasoft Agent v5 packages.
+The check is _not_ available with Khulnasoft Agent v6.

 ## Setup